apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

 **v1.5.1** - *unreleased*
+ - Fixed alphabetization of COV Buzzaxe room decoration.
+In the game data it looks like it's called "Psycho Buzzaxe," but the actual in-game label; is COV Buzzaxe.
  - Updated `bl3-process-archive-saves` to clear out some 3rd-playthrough data
    which earlier versions had accidentally introduced *(only really of interest to myself)*